Hosted vs Non Hosted Websites

 • Support included (this could be a con, depending on how responsive the support service is)

 • You do not own your website.
-If you decide to leave their service, you can not take the website code with you to run on another host. (you need to rebuild)
+If you decide to leave their service, you can not take the website code with you to run on another host.
+(You need to rebuild your website)

 • Not good for search engine optimization (SEO).

-• If the company decides to stop supporting the service, you are stuck with being forced to rebuild from the beginning.
+• If the company decides to stop supporting the service, you are stuck with being forced to rebuild it and migrate it to a new service. **

 Self Hosted Websites